 As long as people are eating meat, we believe it's more sustainable to use the by-products of meat consumption than to create a new material.
 Plus, leather is durable and ages well over time.
-If it ever winds up in a landfill, it is organic matter and will biodegrade in a reasonable amount of time, some finishes may affect its ability to biodegrade (more on that later).
+While leather is hypothetically organic matter and should biodegrade in a reasonable amount of time, some finishes may affect its ability to biodegrade (more on that later).
 While there are some amazing innovations in man-made leather (vegan leather), most of what's currently commercially available on the market, while it may be vegan and animal-free, is actually a form of plastic.
 Even innovations like apple leather, pineapple leather and mushroom leather contain 30-50% plastic binders.
 In addition to containing plastic (made from non-renewable resources), vegan leathers do not wear well, and when they end up in a landfill the plastics will take hundreds if not thousands of years to degrade, releasing methane and leaching microplastics in the process.

 Working with waste is not perfect, but it's better.

-Because we use waste skins, we cannot control all of the processes that the skins go through, however all of our skins are tested for chrome VI after aging, ensuring the leather is safe to wear.
-We like using veg tanned skins when possible, which will be noted in the product specs of each product it applies to.
+Because we use waste leather, we cannot control all of the processes that the skins go through, however all of our skins are tested for chrome VI after aging, ensuring the leather is safe to wear.
+We like using veg tanned skins when possible, as well as leathers made in Italy, which utilize some of the world's best production methods.

 As much as 73% of material that goes into the clothing system is lost after final garment use.*

 Low rates of reutilization of materials put enormous pressure on natural resources, create high levels of pollution and yield unnecessary greenhouse gas emissions.
 Our goal is to minimize waste at every step of a material's life, including when you're done with it.
 That's why we craft all our goods from high quality, luxury leftovers, using the most rigorous quality control.
 Utilizing the most durable materials and craftsmanship enables us to create quality goods that, when properly cared for, will last a lifetime.